Bringing Aibreann back from Ireland

 It’s not just because we were, as she called it, “an almost” before she left.
 No one’s being selfish here.
 The bottom line is there was a creative project of ours Aibreann was a big part of and she left shortly after it’s run.
 But we’d gotten word that it was being picked up in bigger fashion and had some real potential.
 And I wanted Aibreann to reclaim her role, not only in the project but maybe in my life, too.

-Aibreann looked and acted like a Disney princess with faults.
+Aibreann looked and acted like a Disney princess but with faults.
 The last time I saw her was after an argument.
 I remember a frown and romantic curls under a knit hat.

 Yet, she welcomed myself and my fellow assholes – Depressed Johnny, Aidan, and Chicago reclusive author Clive Javanski.
 Her sister also joined us for the trip.

 We did some things.
 We drank and danced watched Aidan, who brought his guitar, busk on Grafton Street.
 Depressed Johnny questioned whether it was appropriate, given that Aidan doesn’t live there.
 We asked a couple schoolgirls who stopped to watch.
 One said Aidan was “an arse” and the other said he was cute.
 Aidan’s not a bad musician.
 He was once in a band called the Weird Asian Girls.
 No one in the band was Asian, or girls for that matter.
 But damn they were weird.